Pak summons US diplomat, lodges protest over 'interference' in internal affairs | Politics

 Pak summons US diplomat, lodges protest over 'interference' in internal affairs

-Pakistan summoned a senior US diplomat here and lodged a strong protest over Americas alleged interference in its internal affairs, according to media reports on Friday.The US State Department on Thursday firmly rejected embattled Prime Minister Imran Khans remarks over Washingtons role in an alleged foreign conspiracy to oust him from power.In a live address to the nation, 69-year-old Khan discussed a threat letter and termed it as part of a foreign conspiracy to remove him as he was not acceptable for following an independent foreign policy.
+Pakistan summoned a senior US diplomat here and lodged a strong protest over Americas alleged interference in its internal affairs, an official statement said on Friday.The US State Department on Thursday firmly rejected embattled Prime Minister Imran Khans remarks over Washingtons role in an alleged foreign conspiracy to oust him from power.In a live address to the nation, 69-year-old Khan discussed a threat letter and termed it as part of a foreign conspiracy to remove him as he was not acceptable for following an independent foreign policy.

 - Country: